SolindekDev/godisc/README.md

-# GoCord
+# GoDisc
-GoCord is a brand new light discord library for Go!
+GoDisc is a brand new light discord library for Go!